KarlSangwon/karlsangwon.github.io/_pages/cv.md

   * Conducted experiments for novel characterization of PAR-binding proteome (PARome) to identify proteins and respective protein motifs that interact with PAR non-covalently.
   * Conducted experiments, computational analysis, and wrote manuscript for a study on novel mechanism identification of Cov-2 N protein’s interaction with PAR-associated degradation pathway.
   * Supervisor: Ted Dawson, MD, PhD.
 Sung-Ung Kang, MD, PhD.

+* 06/2021 – 08/2021: Research Intern
+  * Johns Hopkins Medicine – Department of Internal Medicine, Baltimore, MD
+  * With an active role in study and manuscript design, conducted various experiments, and analyzed data for mechanistic studies of pathophysiology of Parkinson’s Disease.
+Conducted screening experiments for Circadian Rhythm controlling genes and Poly(ADP-ribose) (PAR) interactions.
+  * Conducted experiments for novel characterization of PAR-binding proteome (PARome) to identify proteins and respective protein motifs that interact with PAR non-covalently.
+  * Conducted experiments, computational analysis, and wrote manuscript for a study on novel mechanism identification of Cov-2 N protein’s interaction with PAR-associated degradation pathway.
+  * Supervisor: Ted Dawson, MD, PhD.
+Sung-Ung Kang, MD, PhD.

 Skills
 ======
 * Skill 1